0PeterAdel/CyberBrain/README.md

 # CyberBrain

-CyberBrain is an advanced AI model fine-tuned for cybersecurity tasks.
-This repository includes various scripts and tools for training a state-of-the-art model using custom datasets for cybersecurity applications.
+CyberBrain is an advanced AI project designed specifically for training artificial intelligence models on devices with limited hardware capabilities.
+This repository provides tools and scripts for fine-tuning models efficiently using minimal resources, making it ideal for weaker devices like low-end CPUs or machines with limited GPU power.

+The project includes scripts for both CPU and GPU-based training and focuses on optimizing the fine-tuning process for efficiency, even on machines with lower hardware capabilities.

-## Project Structure
+## 📦Project Structure

 ```
 Create-DataSet/          # Directory for dataset creation scripts and outputs